AllenInstitute/stpt_registration/README.md

 mutual information as the similarity metric and employing a multi-resolution optimization strategy.
 Input to this module is an xml file containing meta-data for the image-series including the location, size and resolution of each image file.
 The output of this module is a "transform" xml.
-For each image, it contains the 2D transform to reconstruction the specimen.
+For each image, it contains the 2D transform to reconstruct the specimen.
 For STPT, this is simply the identity transform since the data is already inherently 3D.
 For the image series, it contains the 3D transform that will align the STPT specimen to the target reference.